Sundance co-founder gets at least 6 years in sex abuse case

 “You did the right thing and you’re not responsible for anything that happened and anything that will happen,” said Griffin during the hearing south of Salt Lake City.
 “You’re a brave young lady.”

-The victim, whose name The Associated Press is withholding because she is a victim of sexual abuse, read a letter blasting Van Wagenen for lying and being a coward.
+The sister of the victim, whose name The Associated Press is withholding because she is a victim of sexual abuse, read a letter on her sister’s behalf blasting Van Wagenen for lying and being a coward.

-“I strongly believe the only thing you were actually torn up about is the fact that you got caught,” said the girl, now a teen.
+“I strongly believe the only thing you were actually torn up about is the fact that you got caught,” the sister said.

 Van Wagenen declined to apologize when he spoke to the victim and her family.

-Note: This story has been corrected to show the victim’s sister read a statement, not the victim herself.